-Description: The Estuary Program engages with partners to collaborate on efforts to engage the community and promote environmental stewardship.
+Description: The Estuary Program engages with partners to collaborate in efforts to engage the community and promote environmental stewardship.
 Volunteer efforts are a particularly powerful way to engage the public.
 Staff will continue recurring clean-up events to engage the community and address marine debris and nonpoint source pollution.
 Our program will work with partners to organize habitat restoration events for community volunteers to participate in restoration project activities.
 Staff will also facilitate opportunities for community science projects.
-Staff will also work to co-develop a community project with Indigenous tribal communities.
+Staff will also work to co-develop or provide support for a community project.